cvium/docker-flexget/README.md

 **Torrent plugin: Deluge**

-FlexGet is also able to connect with deluge using `deluge-common`, which can be installed in this container, replacing the transmission plugin.
+FlexGet is also able to connect with deluge using `deluge-client`, which can be installed in this container, replacing the transmission plugin.
 For more details, see https://www.flexget.com/Plugins/deluge.

 Please note: This Docker image does NOT run Deluge.
 Consider running a [Deluge Docker image](https://hub.docker.com/r/linuxserver/deluge/) alongside this one.